Mikusiek144/antibot-setup/README.md

   max-online-per-ip: 2
 ```

-→ limits multi-join from a single IP
+→ limits multiple connections from a single IP

 ---